 The BAHA implantation procedure is usually done under general anesthesia and causes very little pain or discomfort.
 A titanium fixture is surgically implanted in the skull bone behind the ear.
 After the fixture has fully integrated with the living bone, usually three months after insertion, the patient is fitted for a processor, which snaps onto the implanted fixture.

-The BAHA transfers sound to a functioning cochlea via bone conduction; the processor vibrates the implanted fixture, which vibrates the skull and other bones along a pathway to the cochlea.
+Bone anchored hearing aids transfer sound to a functioning cochlea via bone conduction; the processor vibrates the implanted fixture, which vibrates the skull and other bones along a pathway to the cochlea.
 The cochlea then performs its normal function, converting the vibrations into electrical impulses that the brain can interpret as sound.